bwhite-mdsol/frontend-challenge/readme.md

 The final frame has some special handling.
 If they player rolls a strike, they roll twice more (but those don't have any special strike handling, they're just added to the total).
 If the player rolls a spare, they roll once more.

 A perfect game (all strikes, and knocking down 10 pins in all rolls on the last frame) is 300 points.

+## Using My Solution

+- Load index.html in browser
+- Click on player name cells to enter player names
+- Click on roll score cells to open scoring modal
+  - Click on individual roll score, click Submit (Submit disabled until score selected)

+### Notes

+- Solution is missing validations to
+  - ensure scores are entered in order
+  - enable spare option ('/') only on second roll per frame
+  - disable strike option ('x') when first roll not a strike
+  - only enter score for frame when all rolls complete based on marks, shows partial scores
+- Scoring has been corrected for marks